jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 `02-scripts.backup/051-streptococcus_superreference_to_amylase_comparison.Rmd`.

-We observed that calculated ratios were much higher in _Homo_ (with Neanderthals falling within the range of humans) than other primates.
+We observed that calculated ratios were much higher in _Homo_ (with Neanderthals falling within the range of humans for abpB) than other primates.
 See the main publication for the implications of this.
+This was also statistically confirmed with Mann-Whitney U tests (see R notebook).

 #### R12.2.3 Amylase bayesian skyline analysis